-Upon completion of the public comment period, and if warranted, an Environmental Action Statement and a FONSI will be circulated for signature by the DOI Authorized Official upon publication of the notice of availability of the final RP/EA.
+Upon completion of the public comment period, and if warranted, an Environmental Action Statement and a FONSI will be circulated for signature by the DOI Authorized Official upon publication of the notice of availability of this Final RP/EA.
 These documents will remain within the administrative record for this matter.

-Coordination and evaluation of required compliance with specific federal acts, executive orders, and other policies for the preferred restoration plan is achieved, in part, through the coordination of this document with appropriate agencies and the public.
+Coordination and evaluation of required compliance with specific federal acts, executive orders, and other policies for the restoration plan is achieved, in part, through the coordination of this document with appropriate agencies and the public.
 All restoration projects will be in compliance with all applicable federal statutes, executive orders, and policies, including, but not limited to: NEPA, 42 U.S.C. § 4321 et seq.; ESA, 16 U.S.C. § 1531, et seq.; the National Historic Preservation Act of 1966, 16 U.S.C. § 470 et seq.; the Fish and Wildlife Coordination Act, 16 U.S.C. § 661 et seq.; the Rivers and Harbors Act of 1899, 33 U.S.C. § 403 et seq.; the Federal Water Pollution Control Act, 33 U.S.C. § 1251 et seq.; Executive Order 11990, Protection of Wetlands; and Executive Order 11988, Flood Plain Management.
 Compliance with the laws cited above, and any necessary permitting, will be undertaken during specific restoration project planning stages, and will completed early in the project planning process.

 State permits may be required to implement certain activities within the proposed restoration alternatives, depending upon the exact nature of proposed work.
-Proposed restoration activities in wetland and floodplain habitats would need to meet the requirements of the U.S. Army Corps of Engineers (USACE) Nationwide and/or General Permits as well as requirements under the State of Michigan's Natural Resource and Environmental Protection Act.
+Proposed restoration activities in wetland and floodplain habitats will need to meet the requirements of the U.S. Army Corps of Engineers (USACE) Nationwide and/or General Permits as well as requirements under the State of Michigan's Natural Resource and Environmental Protection Act.

 Federal Trustees are also required under Executive Order Number 12898, 59 C.F.R. § 7629, to identify and address any policy or planning impacts that disproportionately affect the health and environment in low income and minority populations.
-Since the restoration alternatives will result in changes that benefit natural resources throughout the TRSAA and Saginaw Bay watershed, including in and near Midland, Saginaw, and Bay City, the federal Trustee has concluded that there would be no adverse impacts on low-income or minority communities due to implementation of the restoration alternatives.
-Furthermore, several proposed projects would specifically provide benefits to low-income or minority communities by increasing access to nature preserves and parks.
+Since the restoration alternatives will result in changes that benefit natural resources throughout the TRSAA and Saginaw Bay watershed, including in and near Midland, Saginaw, and Bay City, the federal Trustee has concluded that there will be no adverse impacts on low-income or minority communities due to implementation of the restoration alternatives.
+Furthermore, several projects will specifically provide benefits to low-income or minority communities by increasing access to nature preserves and parks.

-After considering NEPA requirements, the Trustees believe that the proposed projects described in this Draft DARP/EA would not cause significant negative impacts to the environment, or to natural resources or the services they provide.
-None of the proposed projects is controversial, has highly uncertain impacts or risks, or is likely to violate any environmental protection laws.
-Further, the Trustees do not believe the proposed projects would adversely affect the quality of the human environment or pose any significant adverse environmental impacts.
-Instead, habitat restoration projects would benefit species and some may also improve water quality and flood risk by restoring natural habitat functions.
-Likewise, the proposed restoration actions would provide positive benefits for human recreational use and non-recreational use by tribal members and the general public.
-Thus, unless new information is made available during the public review process, the Trustees expect to be able to make a Finding of No Significant Impact for the preferred alternative consisting of suite of proposed projects and future restoration categories.
-For specific projects proposed in the future, the Trustees will re-evaluate the NEPA factors and document whether any impacts require additional consideration beyond what is covered in this RP/EA.
+After considering NEPA requirements, the Trustees believe that the selected projects described in this Draft DARP/EA will not cause significant negative impacts to the environment, or to natural resources or the services they provide.
+None of the selected projects is controversial, has highly uncertain impacts or risks, or is likely to violate any environmental protection laws.
+Further, the Trustees do not believe the selected projects will adversely affect the quality of the human environment or pose any significant adverse environmental impacts.
+Instead, habitat restoration projects will benefit many species of plants and animals and some may also improve water quality and flood risk by restoring natural habitat functions.
+Likewise, the selected restoration actions will provide positive benefits for human recreational use and non-recreational use by tribal members and the general public.
+Thus, the federal Trustees has made a Finding of No Significant Impact for the Selected Alternative consisting of suite of proposed projects and future restoration categories.
+For specific projects proposed in the future, the Trustees will reevaluate the NEPA factors and document whether any impacts require additional consideration beyond what is covered in this RP/EA.

-CHAPTER 6: PROPOSED PREFERRED ALTERNATIVE
+CHAPTER 6: SELECTED ALTERNATIVE